SWIFT Teacher Training

 All trainees are offered the opportunity to create a Trainee Support Plan so we are aware of individual needs and requirements and can make the necessary reasonable adjustments.
 TSPs are created together by the trainee and their campus lead.

-Communicate our DEI approach and measures to foster a sense of belonging to schools and trusts
+Communicate our DEIB approach and measures to foster a sense of belonging to schools and trusts

-We provide DEI training and support to mentors through our mentor curriculum training.
+We provide DEIB training and support to mentors through our mentor curriculum training.

 Monitor and measure diversity at every stage of employment to remove any direct, indirect, associative, and perceptive discrimination